sqlxpert/lights-off-aws/README.md

   RDS.

 * User-created tags whose keys don't begin with `sched-` are copied from parent to child.
-You can change the `CopyTags` parameter of your LightsOut CloudFormation stack to prevent this, for example, if your organization has different tagging rules for EC2 instances and images.
+You can change the `CopyTags` parameter of your Lights Off CloudFormation stack to prevent this, for example, if your organization has different tagging rules for EC2 instances and images.